-The Best B2B Attribution Framework for Beginners
+B2B Marketing Attribution for Beginners

-Hey 👋🏼 I’m Fabian, nice to have you here.
+Hey 👋🏼 I’m Fabian, great to have you here.
 In my newsletter “Get Hooked!
 Marketing”, I share proven tactics from the trenches of B2B SaaS advertising every week.
 Built to make you a top 5% marketer.

 Table of contents